 Typically, menopause always affects hair.
 As estrogen and progesterone levels decrease, you may feel that you are losing hair.
 Changing hormones results in thinning hair or a receding hairline along the temples and hairline.
 Another symptom of menopause may be an increase in facial and body hair as well.
 (8)

-A mild difference in thyroid hormone production can cause hair to become fragile and result in hair loss.
+A mild difference in thyroid hormone production can cause hair to become fragile and result in hair loss or other hair problems.
 This may be caused by a condition known as hypothyroidism or an underactive thyroid.
 Individuals with this condition have a thyroid that does not synthesize enough hormones leading to a slow metabolism.

-Another symptom of an underactive thyroid is hair that is dry, fine, weak and easily damaged.
+Another symptom of an underactive thyroid is hair problems where the hair becomes dry, fine, weak and easily damaged.
 You may not be losing your hair as you may think but rather a change in your hair’s texture may have your hair feeling thinner.
 If you are struggling with hypothyroidism than read this article here for helpful strategies to improve your health.

 9. Polycystic Ovary Syndrome (PCOS)

 PCOS or polycystic ovary syndrome affects an estimated 1 in every 10 women of child bearing age (7).
 PCOS results from a hormonal imbalance causing problems such as ovarian cysts, weight gain, acne, and irregular menstrual periods.
-Afflicted women also experience increased hair growth on the body called hirsutism, face and thinning and possibly receding hair on the head.
+Afflicted women also experience increased hair problems such as hair growth on the body called hirsutism, face and thinning and possibly receding hair on the head.

 Consult a doctor immediately to determine if your symptoms are caused by PCOS.
 Typically PCOS is associated with high female testosterone and blood sugar imbalances.
 Focusing on improving blood sugar and supporting liver and gut health are key for overcoming PCOS.